gurungkshitij/MagicSquare/README.md

 2) Using your preferred choice of sig2 and decFac, what is the average number steps required to find a magic square?
 3) How does the value of your function m change during the simulated annealing process?
 Make a plot that shows this clearly.
 How about for  4∗4  Grid?

-We then end up with a conclusion, limitatin, and future work.
+We then end up with a conclusion, limitation, and future work.